Skip to main content

 B.A.
 Calgary; M.A., Ph.D., Cincinnati

-*Students who complete a substantial SI in another major may substitute an additional 2-credit upper-level Greek or Latin course or a 300-level 4-credit Classics course from categories I-IV in consultation with their advisor.
+• The Classics SI (2 credits).
+Students who complete an SI in another major may substitute an additional Greek or Latin course or a 300-level Classics course in consultation with their advisor.*

 Grade Point Average Notation: All courses listed in the catalog as required courses for any major and/or minor, including those courses outside of the department or with a different subject coding, are considered part of the major and will count in the grade point average.
 Some departments may have additional grade requirements for the courses offered within their department.
 Recommended supporting courses that are optional and not required may also count in the major depending on the program.
 For more information see your department chair or the degree requirements for Bachelor of Arts and information on Majors/Minors.